|

 Kitzbühel to St. Tropez, but still he is an active worker.
 And by doing this he also is supporting younger musicians to find their way. |

-The 60ies were the great time of the German Edgar Wallace movies.
-Two composers were responsible for writing the best soundtracks of this series: Martin Böttcher and Peter Thomas.
+Two composers were responsible for writing the best soundtracks of this series: Martin Böttcher

 Peter Thomas said at that time: "The music for crime movies in the cinema has a very special part.